Sierra Nevada Mountain Range

 Looking back at Golden Bear basin on the Junction Pass climb

 The section from Wallace Lake to Mount Whitney was my favorite.
-I don't think it would be a stretch to say this area is the most scenic place in the lower 48
+Possibly the most scenic place in the lower 48

 The approach to Mount Russell and Tulainyo Lake